 Contractors and service providers who implement changes on other people’s properties, or provide services to a number of growers, should apply for a multiple farm project.
-That Contractor or Service Provider will be the primary applicant and can decide how many growers to nominate for the project.
-In order for that project to claim an ‘area of impact' however, all the managers of properties that make up that area have to be formal partners who will sign the contract, undertake the benchmarking and mapping exercise and complete Smartcane BMP self-assessment.
+You will be the primary applicant and you can decide how many growers to nominate for the project.

 What are district-scale projects?